pur3miish/AntelopeQL/examples/eosio/updateauth/index.md

 SmartQL({
   query, // The GraphQL query string.
   rpc_url: 'https://eos.relocke.io', // end point to send request.
-  broadcast: true, // specifies if the txn will be signed & pushed.
-  private_keys: ['5…'],
-  contract: 'eosio' // The smart contract are interacting with.
+  contracts: ['eosio'] // The smart contract are interacting with.
 }).then(console.log)
 ```